JohannesKrueger/pointcloudeditor/README.md

 - **Transformation Tracking**: Accurate tracking and application of all transformations to ensure consistency between visualization and exported files.
 - **Support for Camera and Image Data**: Import and visualize camera and image data alongside the pointcloud for a comprehensive editing experience.
 - **Flexible Export Options**: Export modified pointcloud and image data in the correct format for seamless integration into your workflow.
+- **Cropping Editing Feature**: Crop pointcloud data to focus on specific areas of interest.

 ## Limitations
 - **Performance**: The current implementation might struggle with extremely large pointcloud datasets due to browser memory constraints.